tconbeer/sqlfmt-docs/docs/getting-started/using-container.md

 # Using sqlfmt in a Container

-We build official container images with every release of sqlfmt (since v0.15.0) and push it to [GHCR](https://github.com/tconbeer/sqlfmt/pkgs/container/sqlfmt) (the GitHub Container Registry).
-With Docker installed, you can run sqlfmt to format all files in your current working directory with:
+We build official container images with every release of sqlfmt (since v0.15.0) and push them to [GHCR](https://github.com/tconbeer/sqlfmt/pkgs/container/sqlfmt) (the GitHub Container Registry).
+With [Docker](https://docs.docker.com/get-docker/) installed, you can run sqlfmt to format all files in your current working directory with:

 ```bash
 docker run -v $(pwd):/src ghcr.io/tconbeer/sqlfmt:latest